Artboomy/japanese-vocabulary-extractor/README.md

 This will separate all vocab into sections for each file within the CSV.
 If you do not have multiple files or the need for sections in your deck, leave out `--separate`.

+**Tip***: Rename the files or volume folders you are turning into units to the exact name you want for the Unit on Bunpro.
+This will make sure the unit has exactly that name after the import and you don't need to edit them.
+Use a renaming utility to batch-rename the files if doing it manually is too tedious.

 ## Mokuro files

 Bonus: Using this script with manga will also generate `.mokuro` and `.html` files for each volume, allowing you to read the manga with selectable text in your browser.
 For more details, visit the mokuro GitHub page linked at the bottom.